 PERS offers Retirement Education Seminars, Focus Sessions, and PERS on the Move Seminars to help you plan for retirement.
-Each session provides you with information on PERS benefits and options, as well as an individual estimate of benefits (by employer request only at PERS on the Move) to help you make an informed decision regarding your benefit option selection.
+Each session provides you with information on PERS benefits and options to help you make an informed decision regarding your benefit option selection.

-Early Career/New Employee Seminars Farly Career/New Employee Seminars offer an overvie
+Early Career/New Employee Seminars

 Early Career/New Employee Seminars offer an overview of being in a defined benefit plan.
-These seminars are held on-site at each individual employer's location.
-To request this seminar, email retirementeducation@pers. ms.gov.
+These seminars are held on-site at each individual employer's location or virtually.
+To request this seminar, email retirementeducation@pers.ms.gov.